-Known for kickstarting its original Kat Walk VR treadmill in 2015, Kat VR returned to the crowdfunding platform this weekend to launch the second generation of its ‘Kat Walk C’ VR treadmill, which again promises to appeal to at-home consumers.
-The company managed to reach its initial funding goal in the first five minutes of launch, and has gone on to triple that over the weekend, coming to just under $1 million.
+Known for kickstarting its original Kat Walk VR treadmill in 2015, Kat VR returned to the crowdfunding platform last month to launch the second generation of its ‘Kat Walk C’ VR treadmill, which again promises to appeal to at-home consumers.
+Having reached its initial funding goal in the first five minutes of launch, Kat VR went on to rack up over $2 million in crowdfunding before close of the campaign.

 This, Kat VR says in an update, has also unlocked the first stretch goal, which includes magnetic cable connections instead of standard plug-in style cables.
 Stretch goals unlock at $1 million increments, which illustrates just how high the team’s hopes are that the campaign can continue its meteoric momentum.